reservoir-data/meltano-state-backend-fsspec/README.md

 ### Arbitrary storage options

-If you need to support a filesystem that FSSpec does not support out of the box, you can use the `state_backend.fs.storage_options` setting to configure the storage options:
+If you need to use a filesystem that FSSpec does not support out of the box, you can use the `state_backend.fs.storage_options` setting to configure the storage options:

 ```shell
 meltano config meltano set state_backend.fs.storage_options '{"sftp.foo": "bar", "sftp.baz": "qux"}'